 The sensor MicroMED with the capability of sucking a single grain and directly to measure the size, has been chosen as part of Dust Complex Suite for Exmoras 2020 mission.
 In this article we present an overview of the MicroMED instrument focusing in particular on the subsystem that is responsible for the aspiration of dust in the atmosphere.
 It consists of 5 elements sampling head, inlet, outlet, optical head and pump.
 In the following paragraphs we will see in detail the individual elements.
-The design, development and testing phase of the suction system required the development of a new but at the same time simple technique to confirm the results of the simulations. e .
-In order to verify the performances of MicroMED, two breadboard versions have been constructed in order to test: i) the sampling system (MM1) and ii) the optical and acquisition system (MM2).
-In order to understand if the sampling system complies with all scientific and technical requirements and to validate the theoretical simulation results, we performed several experimental tests.
+The design, development and testing phase of the suction system required the development of a new but at the same time simple technique to confirm the results of the simulations. .
+In order to verify the performances of MicroMED, two breadboard versions have been constructed and tested: i) the sampling system (MM1) and ii) the optical and acquisition system (MM2).
+To understand if the sampling system complies with all scientific and technical requirements and to validate the theoretical simulation results, we performed several experimental tests.
 We used techniques able to simulate the operation in Martian conditions, as well as guarantee low cost and reliable results.
-Either, we describe here the performance of the MM1 prototype.
+We describe here the performance of the MM1 prototype.

-MicroMED an Optical Particle Counter
+2. MicroMED an Optical Particle Counter

 MicroMED Flight Model (Figure 1) will participate to ExomMars 2022 mission and it will be placed on Kazachok Lander produced by the Russian company Lavockin as shown in Figure 2.
-It is an instrument that uses the principle light scattering, see scheme of Figure 3, by dust in order to determinate the dust grain size.
+It is an instrument that uses the principle of light scattering by dust in order to determine dust grain size, (see schematic in Figure 3).
 The device consists by three subsystems i) sampling system, ìì) optical system and ììì) detection system all integrated in an aluminum box called optical head (Figure 4) The size (W; L; H) of optical head are : 50 mm x 50 mm x 33 mm.

 The sampling system that represents the object of our study consists of an inlet duct, which in turn, is divided into an external part connected to the optical head in contact with the atmosphere and an internal part inside the optical head that focuses the air flow sucked into a light source, also the outlet is divided into an internal and an external part connected to the pump (Fig. 4).